 Take yourself out for a lovely meal

 It’s always nice to treat yourself when you’re on the road, especially if you’re travelling for a long time.
 Even if you’re on a budget it’s worth splashing out every once in a while.
 So get dressed up and take yourself out for a nice meal.

-If you don’t fancy being surrounded by couples gazing into each other’s eyes, consider going out for a nice lunch instead – one of my favourite things to do.
-Or round-up a group of people from your hostel, if you’re staying in one, to join you.
+If you don’t fancy being surrounded by couples gazing into each other’s eyes, consider going out for a nice lunch instead.
+It is one of my favourite things to do and you can often get great deals on lunchtime menus.

 Join in a group activity at a hostel/hang out with new friends

-Speaking about staying in hostels.
-I can pretty much guarantee that if you are, there will be some kind of organised Valentine’s Day event.
+Speaking about accommodation, I can pretty much guarantee that if you are staying in a hostel, there will be some kind of organised Valentine’s Day event.
 If so, throw yourself into it.
 Take the opportunity to make some new friends and have a laugh.

 Go on a date!